Blas Pérez: International career

+and 2015 editions of the Gold Cup, as well as the Copa América Centenario.

-In May 2018 he was named in Panama's preliminary 35 man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, Pérez was named in Panama's preliminary 35-man squad for the 2018 FIFA World Cup in Russia, eventually being named to the final 23-man selection.

-International goals

-Scores and results list Panama's goal tally first.

 Assault attempt

 On 23 July 2009, two cars chased Pérez's Nissan 350Z early at the morning while he was travelling along the La Chorrera highway.
 The assaulting cars intercepted him when one of them collided with it forcing it to stop.
 Pérez managed to escape from the attackers and sustained no injuries but his car was heavily damaged.

 Personal life

 Pérez holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.